thegetty/quire-docs/content/guide/figures.md

 [note]Some themes may offer additional options, and styles may be edited and new styles added in any theme with css[&] (https://www.w3.org/Style/CSS/Overview.en.html).

-## Creating and Styling Figure Groups with shortcodes
+## Creating and Styling Figure Groups with the `q-figure-group` Shortcode

 If your project uses a `figures.yml` file, you can also create a group of figures by using the `q-figure-group` shortcode and simply including multiple, comma-separated values in the `id` field.